jan-vince/smallcontactform/README.md

 * You can set your own CSS class name and general success/error messages.
 * If you need it, placeholders can be used instead of labels
-* Form can be hidden after successfull send.
+* Form can be hidden after successful submit.

 #### Enable AJAX